marxin/texi2rst-generated/sphinx/gccint/control-flow-graph/profile-information.rst

-When profile feedback is not available, the compiler may be asked to attempt to predict the behavior of each branch in the program using a set of heuristics (see predict.def for details) and compute estimated frequencies of each basic block by propagating the probabilities over the graph.
+When profile feedback is not available, the compiler may be asked to attempt to predict the behavior of each branch in the program using a set of heuristics (see :samp:`predict.def` for details) and compute estimated frequencies of each basic block by propagating the probabilities over the graph.